conda/conda/docs/source/dev-guide/deep-dive-install.md

 situations (new environments, clones, etc.) before we arrive to the next section.
 We will not discuss them here, but feel free to explore [that section][conda_cli_install_presolve_logic].
-It's mostly ensuring that the destination prefix exists, whether we are creating a new environment and massaging some command-line flags that would allow us to skip the solver (e.g. `--clone`).
+It's mostly ensuring that the destination prefix exists, whether we are creating a new environment and massaging some command line flags that would allow us to skip the solver (e.g. `--clone`).

 ```{admonition} More information on environments
 Check the concepts for {ref}`concepts-conda-environments`.